Analytic Approach for Computation of Topological Number of Integrable Vortex on Torus: Analytic calculation of vortex number on torus

-We find the quarter periodicity in the absolute value of the Higgs field or the flux density, and the quarter region having only one zero.
-Therefore the vortex number of Olesen's solution is one from the perspective of the flux density.
-The general form of the Jackiw-Pi vortices whose flux density has a periodicity of a quarter of the fundamental region of the associated elliptic functions is given in \cite{Akerblom:2009ev}.
-This interpretation is reasonable because the physically observable quantity is the flux density and the phase angle of the Higgs field is not significant.
-However, we find from the right of Figure \ref{fig:Olesen} that the phase angle of the Higgs field is not periodic in the quarter region, so it is not a continuous function in this restricted cell.
-The continuity of the Higgs field itself is critical for the analytic calculation of the vortex number developed in this paper, so we advocate here the interpretation that the periodicity of this solution is identical to that of the $\wp$ function and the vortex number is $4$ since it has four zeroes as of the first example.
-This interpretation will be acceptable from the point of view of the Aharonov-Bohm-like effects, in which the phase angle of the field plays a critical role.
+The flux density of Olesen's solution is doubly periodic about the quarter cell, and numerical calculation shows the vortex number in the cell is one.
+However, from the right of Figure \ref{fig:Olesen}, we observe obviously that the phase angle of the Higgs field of the solution is not periodic in the quarter cell.
+Thus our analytic calculation is inapplicable for the solution in such a smaller domain.
+We, hence, should apply the whole fundamental domain for $f(z)$ as the fundamental lattice of the solution, and the vortex number of this solution is $4$.
+This understanding will be acceptable from the point of view of the Aharonov-Bohm-like effects, in which the phase angle of fields plays a critical role.